wangzezhong/wangzezhong.github.io/_projects/AI-VIS-EthiCards.md

 ---
 layout: project
-title: 'Cheat Sheets for Data Visualization Techniques'
+title: 'AI-VIS EthiCards: exploring ethics in AI for visualizations'
-caption: A set of concise graphical explanations to support understanding data visualization techniques
+caption: A card deck and activities to engage exploration of ethics in AI for visualizations
 description: >
 date: May 2024
 image: